Home » Clay Art Projects » Clay Owl

 Add extra textures or draw breast feathers onto the finished adorable clay owl.

 Let the owls fully dry.
-We like to let them dry for a whole week.
+We like to let them dry for a whole week before firing in the kiln.

 Tips For Glazing Owls